Arizona Center: Decline, ownership changes and attempted revitalization efforts

+2010s renovation

+In December 2015, Arizona Center was acquired by a joint venture between Parallel Capital Partners and New York-based Angelo Gordon & Co. for $126 million.
+The struggling complex then underwent a major $25 million renovation from 2017 to 2019, aiming to revitalize it and attract tourists and shoppers again.
+The renovation added new modern features such as creative office spaces, outdoor work stations and a 60-foot LED jumbotron.

-The Arizona Center took huge hits from the COVID-19 pandemic in 2020 and 2021.
+Despite being renovated, a major blow occurred when Arizona Center took huge hits from the COVID-19 pandemic in 2020 and 2021.
 The white collar office workers from One Arizona Center, the APS high rise, and other downtown Phoenix office buildings started to work from home during the pandemic, and have never fully come back.
-Arizona Center lost 12 restaurants and all retail establishments during that period, including major, previously highly popular tenants such as Starbucks, Hooters (one of the original restaurants that opened in 1990), and Subway.
+Arizona Center lost 12 restaurants and all retail establishments during that period, including major, previously highly popular tenants such as Starbucks, Hooters and Subway.
 The complex is now struggling as foot traffic fell to almost nothing.
 The local management office admittedly does not expect to see foot traffic revive for several more years.

+Following the pandemic, tenant vacancies exacerbated, including Kwench Juice Cafe, which closed permanently in November 2020 due to a lack of revenue.

+In March 2022, Hooters permanently closed its Arizona Center restaurant.
+As of February 2026, the former Hooters space remains unleased.

+Redevelopment

+Arizona Center was acquired by local developer Presson Corporation in mid-2023 and is undergoing community-centered redevelopment.